lepiaf/sapient-bundle/src/Resources/doc/configuration.rst

 Configuration is done for API Alice.

-Every time client Bob will request API Alice, API Alice will encrypt and sign response.
+Every time client Bob will request API Alice, API Alice will seal and sign response.
 Then, client Bob receive response and pass to Guzzle middleware.
-It decrypt and verify signature.
+It unseal and verify signature.
 If everything is ok, your controller/service will use data as usual.
 Else it will raise an exception.

 To get more information, check `library documentation <https://github.com/paragonie/sapient>`_.
 Sapient is available